abn-illia-lebid/abn-meetup/README.md

 ## Me and IDeal

 Good evening!
-My name is Illia.

-And currently I am working in ABN AMRO on iDeal as a frontend developer.
+My name is Illia, and I am currently working as a frontend developer on iDeal at ABN AMRO.
 Our testing system is even more advanced, and having it in place allows me to sleep peacefully at night.

 ## Full proof testing

-Today, I will speak about testing.
-I will show you which types of tests there are.
-I will explain different testing methods and their benefits.
-And I will finish the presentation with practical example.
+Today, I will speak about testing, show you different types of tests, and explain various testing methods and their benefits, finishing the presentation with a practical example.

 ## Types of tests